 Seaweed is a colorful replacement for pasta.
 Keep in mind that it will add a sea-like flavor to your dishes.

 12. Noodle Alternatives

-We also recommend trying brands that have gotten really creative with their noodle.
-They use alternative grains to create noodles that taste amazing and do the job perfectly.
+We also recommend trying brands that have gotten really creative and healthy with noodle alternatives.
+They use grains to create noodles that taste amazing and do the job perfectly.

 Some brands include: